discoursedocker/discourse/README.md

 sudo docker-compose -f tasks/admin/docker-compose.yml run discourse-admin-create
 ```

+Point discourse.local to 127.0.0.1 in your /etc/hosts file

 Open https://discourse.local/latest in a browser

 Note: HTTPS is used even in local with self-signed certificates